EnigmaDemo/slate/source/index.html.md

 # Deployment

-Enigma nodes can be installed on Linux server using a docker image.
+Enigma nodes can be installed using a docker image.
 First, set up an initial seed node.
 Additional nodes can join given the address of the seed node, propagation to the rest of the network happens automaticlly.

 ## Start Seed Node